CipherOne/C./README.md

 See [gRPC Concepts](CONCEPTS.md)

-## About This Repository
+## The Altruen Nation ("TAN")'s Communication Symbols ("TACS") constitute the the Altruen Language ("TAL") under TAN's Altruen Constitution ("TAC") everything is based on.

-This repository contains source code for gRPC libraries implemented in multiple languages written on top of a shared C++ core library [src/core](src/core).
+TAN's repository contains TAC  <a href = "HTTPS://sites.google.com/view/thealtruennation/home" <a/> over all things implemented via TACS and TAL in TAN over: languages written on top of a shared C++ core library [src/core](src/core).

 Libraries in different languages may be in various states of development.
 We are